cherif-nor/projet_billard-/README.md

 the plan of this project is:

-firstly, create a simple case of square Billiard with no friction and verified the Descartes rules and to  play this game we should create a words associated to trajectories, starting wit a simple word then when the ball hit the up or down part we add an H (for horizontal) and when the ball touch the left or right part, add a V (for vertical).
+Firstly, create a simple case of square Billiard with no friction and verified the Descartes rules and to  play this game we should create a words associated to trajectories, starting wit a simple word then when the ball hit the up or down part we add an H (for horizontal) and when the ball touch the left or right part, add a V (for vertical).

 Secondly, create flat torus billaird.

 Finally, provide elliptic case.